Ceydaaltun/js-calculator/README.md

-Here, I worked on creating a calculator with JS.
+Here, I worked on creating a calculator with vanilla JS.

  https://js-calculator-psi.vercel.app